nf-core/crisprseq/docs/usage/screening.md

 - `--drugz` for DrugZ
 - `--bagel2` for BAGEL2.

-The contrast file must contain the headers "treatment" and "reference".These two columns should be separated with a dot comma (;) and contain the `csv` extension.
-You can also integrate several samples/conditions by comma separating them in each column.
-Please find an example here below :
+The contrast file must contain the headers "reference" and "treatment".
+These two columns should be separated with a semicolon (;) and contain the `csv` extension.
+You can also integrate several samples/conditions by comma-separating them in each column.
+Please find an example below:

 | reference         | treatment             |
 | ----------------- | --------------------- |